torin-k/torin-k.github.io/class notes 9-1-21.md

 Benefits of causal thinking:

  - Dependence vs. causality - smoking causes yellow fingers and lung cancer, but avoiding yellow fingers won't reduce cancer!
- - Simpson's Paradox -
+ - Simpson's Paradox - if we don't account for certain variables, we see weird results!
+This is due to effects on sample size.
+If we

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1NTYxODg0MywtNTc3MzY4MzcxLC0xNz
+eyJoaXN0b3J5IjpbLTE0MTQxMjg4NzgsLTU3NzM2ODM3MSwtMT
-E5MjU5NTgsLTY5MjUwMDAwMSwtNjY0NjE5MTYyXX0=
+cxOTI1OTU4LC02OTI1MDAwMDEsLTY2NDYxOTE2Ml19
 -->